KEO-cls-eedi/specification/doc/clseedi.md

 If other values than the ones defined in this table are encountered, the array entry SHALL be ignored
 <span id="REQ-47"><a href="#REQ-47">[REQ-47]</a></span>.

-The following top-level properties of `control` messages can be expected to be handled by local device when the use case is present:
+The following top-level properties of `control` messages can be expected to be handled by the receiving device when the use case is present:
 * `lpc` - [limits](@ref ControlLimits) and [failsafes](@ref ControlFailsafes)
 * `lpp` - [limits](@ref ControlLimits) and [failsafes](@ref ControlFailsafes)
 * `tout` - [tariffs](@ref ControlTariffs)
 * `poen` - [limits](@ref LimitCurves) and [fallbacks](@ref ControlFallbacks)

-The following top-level properties of `state` messages can be expected to be set by the local network when the use case is present:
+The following top-level properties of `state` messages can be expected to be set by the device when the use case is present:
 * `lpc` - [limits](@ref StateLimits) and [failsafes](@ref StateFailsafes)
 * `lpp` - [limits](@ref StateLimits) and [failsafes](@ref StateFailsafes)
 * `tout` - [tariffs](@ref StateTariffs), [constraints](@ref StateTariffsConstraints)